 Some points are set out below which relate to patient choice and Patient Facing Services (PFS).
 These are also sometimes referred to as ‘GP online services’ or ‘online services’.

 - NHS Digital technically assures certain PFS.
 The services are: (1) Patient access to electronic health records; (2) Ordering of repeat prescription; or (3) GP appointment booking; (4) certain GP practice communication to patient.

-- Some of the providers that provide at least some of the PFSs will also work with a limited selection of pharma(cies).
+- Some of the providers that provide at least some of the PFSs may also work with a limited selection of pharma(cies) e.g. some apps may use a subscription model.
 Some pharmacy contractors may also have their own or selected tool which allows PFS for their patients.
 Any pharmacy contractor may explore opportunities for them to help patients to benefit from the use of PFS e.g. promotion of NHS App or an equivalent app/tool which allows PFS without influencing choice of pharmacy.